 4. Get close to the mic

 Yes, there are trade-offs to getting right up in the microphone’s physical space.
 A bump in the low midrange comes to mind, as does a tendency to elicit plosives and sibilance.
 But these effects can be mitigated with EQ and careful editing, or with the use of a pop filter.
 Mic yourself from farther away, and the sonic signature of the room becomes married to your voice or instrument.
 Separating room noise from a recording, though not impossible, is usually a game of compromises; this game of compromises is somewhat avoidable with close miking.

 5. Put up a baffle

 If after all of this you’re still getting undesirable timbres from the room, there’s one thing you can try: baffles.
 Put up makeshift barriers between the microphone and your room.
 These can be as simple as packing blankets suspended between two boom stands, under which you record your instrument—a sort of “chuppa” for the marriage between microphone and sound-source.

 You can also buy baffles from many retailers, some of which clip onto your mic stand and surround the microphone.
 These aren’t full iso-booths, of course, but they can get your sound about five to ten percent better, give or take.

 Recording acceptably noise-free audio in your home studio is not easy, but also not impossible.
 With a little planning and a little research, you can drastically reduce the specter of your room.
 When you do, you’ll find that all the tools you have at your disposal—the EQs, the compressors, the reverbs and more—will be called upon less to correct what you’ve done, and more to accentuate the inherent virtues of your project.
+And even if you’re recording on your phone, a Spire Pro membership drastically improves the post-recording sound of your room.
 In other words, you’ll find yourself playing, rather than fixing—having fun, rather than cleaning up messes.